Wildlife of Mauritius: Birds

 Over 100 bird species have been recorded in Mauritius.
 There are seven or eight surviving endemic species on the main island depending on taxonomy.
 The Mauritius grey white-eye is the most common of these, being widespread across the island including in man-made habitats.
 The others are less common and are mainly restricted to the Black River Gorges National Park in the south-west of the island.
 The Mauritius kestrel, Mauritius parakeet and pink pigeon all came close to extinction but are now increasing due to intensive conservation efforts.

 Rodrigues has two further endemic species, the Rodrigues warbler and Rodrigues fody.
 Many small islands are named after birds, although some have seen their seabird colonies reduced or driven extinct by threats such as logging, poachers, or introduced species.
+The only two places you can find the red-footed booby in Mauritius is Rodrigues and St Brandon.

 St Brandon islands are home to vast numbers of seabirds (Feare, 1984; Gardiner, 1907; Strauss in litt., 9.7.84).
-Staub and Gueho (1968) found a total of 26 species.
+Staub and Gueho (1968) found a total of 26 species including the red-footed booby.
 Blue-faced boobies (Sula dactylatra) are found on Serpent Island and Ile du Nord.
 Large populations of sooty terns (Sterna fuscata) and white terns (Gygis alba) occur on Albatros, Ile Raphael and Siren islands.
 In 2010, a survey of seabirds of St Brandon was undertaken.
 "We estimated that 1 084 191 seabirds comprising seven breeding species and excluding non-breeders were present at the archipelago. ...
 Analyses of 30 different islets that make up the atoll showed that the seabird species mostly partitioned their use of islets based on islet size, with four species preferring larger islets and two species preferring smaller islets."